-2018 Remuneration Report
+2018 Remuneration report

 The remuneration report is designed to provide shareholders with an understanding of Nufarm's remuneration policies and the link between our remuneration strategy and performance.
-This report details Nufarm's remuneration framework and outcomes for Key Management Personnel (KMP) for the year ended 31 July 2018 (FY18).
+This report details Nufarm's remuneration framework and outcomes for key management personnel (KMP) for the year ended 31 July 2018 (FY18).
 The report has been prepared in accordance with section 300A of the Corporations Act 2001 (Corporations Act).

 Se ction What it covers 1.
-Remuneration snapshot 1.1 Key points1.2 Changes during FY18 Provides a summary of the remuneration outcomes for FY18.
-Details the key remuneration changes in FY18.
-1.3 Key Management Personnel Lists the names and roles of the Executive KMP whose remuneration details are disclosed in this report.
-2. Setting Senior Executive remuneration • 2.1 Remuneration governance Explains Nufarm's remuneration policy, and how the board and Human Resources committee (HRC) make decisions, including the use of external consultants.
+Remuneration snapshot 1.1 Key points Provides a summary of the remuneration outcomes for 2018.
+1.2 Changes during 2018 Details the key remuneration changes in 2018.
+1.3 Key Management Personnel Lists the names and roles of the executive KMP whose remuneration details are disclosed in this report.
+2. Setting senior executive remuneration 2.1 Remuneration governance Explains Nufarm's remuneration policy, and how the board and human resources committee (HRC) make decisions, including the use of external consultants.
 2.2 Remuneration strategy Explains Nufarm's remuneration strategy and how it underpins the business strategy.
 2.3 Remuneration components Shows how executive remuneration is structured to support business objectives and explains the executive remuneration mix.
 3. Executive remuneration outcomes 3.1 Financial performance Provides a breakdown of Nufarm's performance over the past five years.
-3.2 Short Term Incentive outcomes Details the STI outcomes for FY18.
-3.3 Long Term Incentive outcomes Details the LTI outcomes for the plan with a performance test at 31 July 2018.
-3.4 Senior Executive contract details Lists the key contract terms governing the employment of Executive KMP (including termination entitlements where relevant).
-4. Non-Executive Director remuneration Provides details of the fee structure for board and committee roles.
+3.2 Short term Incentive outcomes Details the STI outcomes for 2018.
+3.3 Long term Incentive outcomes Details the LTI outcomes for the plan with a performance test at 31 July 2018.
+3.4 Senior executive contract details Lists the key contract terms governing the employment of executive KMP (including termination entitlements where relevant).
+4. Non-executive director remuneration Provides details of the fee structure for board and committee roles.
 5. Remuneration tables 5.1 Remuneration of directors and disclosed executives 5.2 Equity instruments held by disclosed executives Provides the remuneration disclosures required by the Corporations Act and in accordance with relevant Australian Accounting Standards.
 5.3 Shares held in Nufarm